timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 Found Aurora in f-droid with a search, installed no problems, opened it up.

 First thing it does is prompt for install type which is confusing and lacks enough context to know what it means.
 The four types are explained further here: <https://auroraoss.com/faq/#how-does-aurora-store-install-apps> thought I'm still not really sure.
-I don't know what a plit apk is yet, and I don't see if there's a difference between root and services as I could do either and they both say they do the same thing.
+I don't know what a "split apk" is yet, and I don't see if there's a difference between root and services as I could do either and they both say they do the same thing.

 * Session - recommended but not clear why, I think it's saying it's like "Aurora Services" but with more something-or-other
 * Native - doesn't support split apks, that sounds bad, see below for what they are (see below for split apk research)